Pranavn30/MNP-2021-2022-Practice/README.md

 6. My name is Anne-Marie Atanga!
 I'm a neuroscience and voice performance double major.
 My unpopular food opinion is that boneless sardines in soy bean oil go with most cooked vegetables.
 7. Hi!
 My name is Meha and I am a computer science major in the college of engineering.
 An unpopular food opinion I have is that candy is kinda overrated, and chocolate is better overall :)
 8. My name is Christine Wu and I am a CS major.
 My unpopular food opinion is that I like pineapple on pizza.
+9. My name is Pranav Narayanan and I am a freshman looking to major in Biomedical Engineering.